domsinclair/IshmaelPHP-Core/Documentation/guide/blog-part-5-routing-and-middleware.md

 - How to work with named routes in views and controllers.
 - How to add CSRF protection to forms.
 - How to introduce and attach a simple rate limiting middleware.

+---

+Looking for a reusable Markdown editor module with live preview and a comprehensive, step‑by‑step walkthrough?
+See the dedicated Part 5.5:

+- Interlude 5.5: Reusable Markdown Editor Module (Full Guide) → [blog-part-5-5-markdown-editor-module.md](./blog-part-5-5-markdown-editor-module.md)